devjona/weather-react/README.md

 ## Fun stuff to innovate:
 I'd like to make this page responsive to the search results that appear.
 Whether it's with subtle animations, learning to work with SVG graphics, or toggling classes based on change of state and search results to change the theme of the page (day, night, sunny, cloudy, rainy, etc.), it's a challenge to take user input, return API data, and present it in a very delightful way.

+## Solutions:
+I will update this section with comments on the solutions to the issues and goals from the sections above.

-## Additional Info:
+## Additional and Miscellaneous Info:
+### Software Tools
-If you need more info, this project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+* If you need more info, this project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-I'm using this API: https://www.wunderground.com/weather/api
+* I'm using this API: https://www.wunderground.com/weather/api
+* Plain CSS
+### Hardware (random, I know but sometimes we are curious about these matters)
+* Input Club White Fox "True Fox" layout
+* Logitech MX Master 2 mouse
+* 2015 Macbook Air
+* Logitech 29" ultrawide display (the budget version)
+* A cheap IKEA desk and chair